Organic & Biomolecular Chemistry

 1.0 Scope and Standards

-Organic & Biomolecular Chemistry (OBC) is a bimonthly journal for the publication of original research (Papers and Communications) and reviews (Emerging Areas and Perspectives) focusing on all aspects of synthetic, physical and biomolecular organic chemistry.
+Organic & Biomolecular Chemistry (OBC) is a bimonthly journal for the publication of original research and reviews focusing on physical organic chemistry, supramolecular chemistry, chemical biology and all aspects of organic synthesis.
 It brings together molecular design, synthesis, structure, function and reactivity in one journal.
 It publishes fundamental work on synthetic, physical and biomolecular organic chemistry as well as all organic aspects of: chemical biology, medicinal chemistry, natural product chemistry, supramolecular chemistry, macromolecular chemistry, theoretical chemistry and catalysis.

 2.0 Article types

 OBC Communications contain novel scientific work of such importance that rapid publication is desirable.
 Authors should briefly indicate in a covering letter the reasons why they feel that publication of their work as a Communication is justified.
 The recommended length is between two and five printed journal pages.